therealbstern/Logfile-Access/README.md

 Since version 2.0.0, "the same terms as Perl itself" means the GPL, version 2, since that's how Perl is licensed (as of the writing of this documentation), so this is licensed under the terms of the GNU Public License, version 2.
-You should have received a file named "LICENSE" with this module.
-If you did not, you can find one at `<https://www.gnu.org/licenses/old-licenses/gpl-2.0.html>` (or by writing to 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA).
+You should have received a file named `LICENSE` with this module.
+If you did not, you can find one at <https://www.gnu.org/licenses/old-licenses/gpl-2.0.html> (or by writing to 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA).